mesosphere/marathon/docs/docs/application-basics.md

 }
 ```

-It's also possible to specify path and name of the destination where fetched resource will be stored:
+It's also possible to specify path and name of the destination where the fetched resource will be stored:

 ```json
 {